dotnet/docs-maui/docs/fundamentals/data-binding/converters.md

 .NET Multi-platform App UI (.NET MAUI) data bindings usually transfer data from a source property to a target property, and in some cases from the target property to the source property.
 This transfer is straightforward when the source and target properties are of the same type, or when one type can be converted to the other type through an implicit conversion.
 When that is not the case, a type conversion must take place.

 In the [String formatting](string-formatting.md) article, you saw how you can use the `StringFormat` property of a data binding to convert any type into a string.
-For other types of conversions, you need to write some specialized code in a class that implements the `IValueConverter` interface.
-Classes that implement `IValueConverter` are called *value converters*, but they are also often referred to as *binding converters* or *binding value converters*.
+For other types of conversions, you need to write some specialized code in a class that implements the <xref:Microsoft.Maui.Controls.IValueConverter> interface.
+Classes that implement <xref:Microsoft.Maui.Controls.IValueConverter> are called *value converters*, but they are also often referred to as *binding converters* or *binding value converters*.

 ## Binding value converters

 Suppose you want to define a data binding where the source property is of type `int` but the target property is a `bool`.
 You want this data binding to produce a `false` value when the integer source is equal to 0, and `true` otherwise.
-This can be achieved with a class that implements the `IValueConverter` interface:
+This can be achieved with a class that implements the <xref:Microsoft.Maui.Controls.IValueConverter> interface:

 ```csharp
 public class IntToBoolConverter : IValueConverter